 A lot of these sites are in excellent locations too.
-This doesn’t just mean for those that want to access the best sights in the UK, but for those that want to enjoy some amazing food or local produce.
+This doesn’t just mean for those visiting that want to access the best sights in the UK, but for those that want to discover and enjoy some amazing food or local produce.

 Due to the placement of Brit Stops, there will almost always be a few places that you can head no matter where you in the UK.
 This means that you can plan your entire trip around Brit Stops.